 Craving a good dose of adventure and a night (or two) sleeping under the stars?
 Or maybe you’re new to camping and want to give it a shot with plenty of creature comforts?
 Then this getaway in California’s Gold Country might be just what you need.
-We’ve put together the ultimate 48-hour itinerary that combines hassle-free riverside camping with a fun-filled day of whitewater rafting on the American River.
+We’ve put together the ultimate 48-hour itinerary that combines hassle-free riverside camping with a fun-filled day of American River rafting.
 If you’re near the Bay Area or Sacramento, it doesn’t get much sweeter (or easier) than this…

 Gold Country Campout: OARS American River Outpost

 Day 1: Set up base camp at OARS American River Outpost

 6 p.m.
 Arrive in Coloma and check-in to the campground at OARS American River Outpost, which offers all of its American River rafting guests one night of complimentary camping.
 Opt to extend your stay an extra night for a small added cost so you can relax before and after your trip.

 You can bring your own camping gear, or not.
 The Outpost has everything you need available for rent.
 Not into sleeping on the ground?
 You can also elevate your camping experience by renting one of the pre-set platform tents.
 They’re fully equipped to make your camping trip both comfortable and relaxing.